A One-Day Seminar

 IEEE Student Member: $199 + GST

-Engineers who are new to USB and USB peripheral development in Windows®.
+Engineers who are new to USB and USB-based PC-peripheral development.

 Laptop Requirements (Optional)

-Although not required, participants may bring a laptop computer running Windows XP SP2 or higher, with a CD/DVD drive and at least 2 USB 2.0 High-speed ports.
+Although not required, participants may bring a laptop computer running Windows XP SP2, with a CD/DVD drive and at least 2 USB 2.0 High-speed ports.
 It is also recommended to have at least 512MB of RAM in your computer.
-If bringing your own computer, please have the following installed (requires ~4GB HD space):
+If bringing your own computer, please have the following installed (requires ~2GB HD space):

 Microsoft Visual C++ Express 2008: www.microsoft.com/express/vc/